Baltimore Police release body-camera video of officer shooting 17-year-old in Shipley Hill neighborhood

 Police identified the officer who opened fire as Detective Cedric Elleby, who has been a member of the BPD since 2019.

-The video shows Detective Elleby sitting on a stoop next to Franklin before the teen walked away.
+The video shows Detective Elleby sitting on a stoop next to Franklin but there is no audio until just before the foot pursuit.
+Family members and neighbors have said officers had been "harassing" the teen.
+The video does not show how the encounter began.

 Baltimore Police Commissioner Michael Harrison said the officer was in the Southwest Baltimore neighborhood engaging with residents before a foot pursuit happened.